 For those who wish to, there is an option to donate some or all of the ticket money to the theatre and the performers, but this is completely optional and not expected.

 Please allow us 72 hours to process the refund, which will be made back to the card you used to make the payment.

-The theatre is located down some narrow lanes – download the directions here.
+The theatre is tucked away down some narrow lanes – you can download the directions here.
 Please allow plenty of time to find us.
 Some satnavs take you down a farm track – this is not necessary and really not a good idea unless you have a 4×4.
 You can get to the theatre on proper roads!

 There is no public transport to the theatre, and the nearest bus stop is about 3 miles away.

 You are welcome to arrive by bike, however please note that we do not have bike-racks or changing facilities.

 Please allow plenty of time for your journey.
 Latecomers may not be admitted if the show has started.

 Please consider the latest Scottish Government rules on travel and transport:-

 You can check the level we are in here: https://www.gov.scot/check-local-covid-level/